paulramsey/octank-tax-calc/README.md

 # octank-tax-calc

 Bare-bones Spring Boot microservice used for demo purposes.
 Not supported - no warranty explicit or implied.

+This solution leverages:
+- Spring Boot 2.2.4.RELEASE
+- Java 1.8
+- JBoss Wildfly 18.0.1.Final (Formerly JBoss Application Server)

 API accepts cart item data with subtotal and returns tax rate and total tax.